Doctors Note Logo

 Red Eye?
 Why Your Eye is Irritated & Medically Approved Next Steps

-Red eye is common and often mild, but it can also signal infections or urgent problems; matching your specific symptoms to the right, medically approved next steps is essential.
+Red eye is common and usually mild, but it can also point to infections or urgent conditions like glaucoma or corneal injury.
+Matching your specific symptoms to the right, medically approved next steps is essential for protecting your vision.

-See below for the most likely causes, safe home care, exactly when to seek urgent care for red flags like severe pain, vision changes, intense light sensitivity, nausea, injury, or contact lens issues, and how doctors evaluate and prevent it.
+Below, you'll find the most likely causes of red eye, safe home care options, and exactly when to seek urgent care for red flags such as severe pain, vision changes, intense light sensitivity, nausea, eye injury, or contact lens–related problems.
+You'll also learn how doctors evaluate red eye and how to prevent it from recurring.

 answer background